MicrosoftDocs/dynamics-365-fraud-protection/content/lists-model-operating-points.md

 Any model operating point can be edited after it's created.
 To inactivate a model operating point, set the option to **Inactive**.
 To delete a model operating point, select the vertical ellipsis on the right side of the page, and then select **Delete**.

-Note that for model operating points that run against purchase transactions, the default decision returned is to accept the transaction.
-This is not a recommendation, only the default state if no defined rule conditions are met.
-This is intended to simplify your process so that you only have to configure model operating points for specific areas of concern.
+Note that for purchase transactions, if no model operating points are configured yet, the default decision returned is to accept the transaction.
+This is not a recommendation, only a baseline intended to simplify your process when configuring new rule conditions.
+Once you have created model operating points, the decisions returned by Dynamics 365 Fraud Protection will reflect your chosen settings.